The Vancouver Chapter of the Vintage Car Club of Canada holds a car rally on Easter Sunday most years at Trev Deeley Motorcycles on Boundary Road.

 At noon participants depart for a tour around the city before arriving at a yet undisclosed location.
 The destination is announced just before the procession of cars heads out.

-Admission to the morning event in past years was free for the public and about $5 or $10 or so per non-member participating vehicle.
+Admission to the morning event in past years was free for the public.
+It costs about $5 or $10 or so per non-member participating vehicle.

 Mark your calendars for this fabulous Easter Sunday event each year.
 If you like collectible cars you won’t want to miss it!
 It’s like a giant antique Hot Wheels museum outdoors!